The Library offers a number of museum passes for free or discounted admission!

 Mattatuck Museum - The library's pass admits up to two adults and their children into the museum for free.
 This unique museum focuses on the work of painters and sculptors who were born or based in Connecticut.
 Its collection spans the 18th, 19th and 20th centuries.
 The artists represented in the museum's collection include Paolo Abbate, Abe Ajay, Alexander Calder, Frederic Church, Erastus Salisbury Field, Arshile Gorky, John Frederick Kensett, Peter Poskas, Kay Sage, Yves Tanguy and John Trumbull.
 The Mattatuck also highlights the commercial and cultural achievements related to the city of Waterbury.
 This includes a collection of 15,000 buttons, donated by the now closed Button Museum operated by the Waterbury Button Company.
 The museum also features a regional history exhibit that uses interactive displays, oral histories and historic movie clips to trace the past and present of Waterbury and the surrounding areas in New Haven County, Connecticut.

 Mystic Marine Life Aquarium - The library's pass offers $4.00 off general admission into the aquarium for up to four people.
 This pass discount cannot be combined with any other offer.
 Pass cannot be used for special events and programs.
 At Mystic Aquarium close encounters of the incredible kind happen every day!
 Whether you're touching a ray, feeling the splash of a beluga whale, going beak-to-nose with a penguin or exploring the deep sea with the world's only exhibit on Dr. Robert Ballard's fascinating expeditions, you'll be closer to ocean life than you ever thought possible!
-NOTE: Library pass currently suspended until further notice.
+NOTE: Library pass currently suspended until further notice, per order of the Mystic Marine Life Aquarium.

 New Britain Museum of American Art - The library's pass admits four people.
 Valid for free general admission into museum.
 Additional fees may apply to special exhibitions, events, and programs.
 Library pass cannot be used for Docent-led tours.
 The New Britain Museum of American Art's founding in 1903 entitles the institution to be designated the first museum of strictly American art in the country.
 The museum features colonial portraiture, the Hudson River School, American Impressionism, the Ash Can School, and the important mural series The Arts of Life in America by Thomas Hart Benton.
 The museum has an extensive permanent collection for exhibitions and programming, yet also displays a significant number of borrowed shows and work by emerging artists.